 - Grants.
 Subsidies and Public Contributions:

 - Revenue Contributions;

-- Capital Replacement Reserve:
+- Capital Replacement Reserve;

+- Self-insurance Reserve

 - Cash Surplus; and / or

-- External / Donor Funds
+- External / Donor Funds.

 The annual capital budget must be funded and the sources of finance must be disclosed as part of the Council's budget.